 A: In addition to this web site, you may call 336.846.5580.

 Q: How do I transfer names on a deed?

 A: You will need to draw up a new deed.
 You should see an attorney for this service.
 You will record the document in the Register of Deeds Office at a cost of $26.00 for the first 15 pages and $4.00 for any additional pages.
 You may also have to pay excise tax.
 The excise tax amount is $2.00 per $1,000 of the purchase price.

 Q: What steps do I take to file an Assumed Name Registration Form (DBA)?

-A: All Assumed Name Registration forms are available at Business Link North Carolina.
+A: All Assumed Name Registration forms are available at the North Carolina Secretary of State.
 Once you have completed the form and appeared before a Notary Public to sign; you may bring the form to our office to be recorded.
 The fee for recording is $26.00.

 Q: How do I obtain initial appointment or reappointment forms for my Notary Public?

 A: All notary forms are available on this web site under Notary Public.
 You will mail the application form to the Secretary of State.
 The Secretary of State will then send you a notice in the mail advising you to take oath at our office.
 You may not take oath until the effective date listed on the notice.

 Q: Do I need an appointment to take my notary oath?
 What should I bring with me?